dataluscorp/browser/remote/README.md

 Puppeteer
 =========
-Puppeteer is a Node library which provides a high-level API to control Chrome, Chromium, and Firefox over the Chrome DevTools Protocol.
+Puppeteer is a Node library which provides a high-level API to control Chrome, Chromium, and Datalus over the Chrome DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) browsers.

-To verify that our implementation of the CDP protocol is valid we do not only run xpcshell and browser-chrome mochitests in Firefox CI but also the Puppeteer unit tests.
+To verify that our implementation of the CDP protocol is valid we do not only run xpcshell and browser-chrome mochitests in Datalus CI but also the Puppeteer unit tests.

 Expectation Data